pebgroup/coryphoideae_species_tree/README.md

 Directory containing target file on GenomeDK:
 `/home/owrisberg/Coryphoideae/target_sequence`

-**Required file structure**
+**Required file structure and environments**
-In order to run this pipeline you need a directory with the following folders, this can be quickly produced by running `infrastructure.sh` within the desired directory.
+In order to run this pipeline you need a directory with the following folders along with a set of conda environments.
+These can be quickly produced by running `infrastructure.sh` within the desired directory.
+*OBS* one of the environments is called *base* and running the infrastructure script might *erase* your own base environment, proceed at your own risk.

 - `00_secapr`
   - `0_data`